-ISNs will respond), which invalidates offline policies and makes the problem challenging.
+However, in practice, the aggregator must make online decisions without knowing the future information (e.g., when ISNs will respond), which invalidates offline policies and makes the problem challenging.
 When an online aggregation policy decides to terminate a query and returns its partial results, it makes a bet that waiting for the remaining responses to arrive will take too much time.
-However, all the remaining responses might arrive immediately afterwards, indicating that search quality was degraded with only a marginal latency reduction.
+However, all the remaining responses might arrive immediately afterwards.
+In this situation, search quality is degraded with only a marginal latency reduction.